 More info in the methodology.

-Bright Data offers three types of datacenter proxies: shared (pay per GB), shared unlimited, and dedicated unlimited.
+Bright Data offers three types of datacenter proxies: shared (pay-per-GB) and unlimited bandwidth datacenter proxies (shared and dedicated)

 - Shared (pay per GB): Access a shared pool of 40,000 rotating IPs.